cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 - An issue exists in a ticket system for every change.
 - It describes the product increment to be developed.
-- Tickets in public ticket systems are linked in internal systems.
+- Tickets from public ticket systems are linked in internal systems.

 ### Dockerfile